Solving rescheduling problems in heterogeneous urban railway networks using hybrid quantum-classical approach: Introduction

-As a railway network is a complex non-local structure, modeling a bigger portion of it is necessary for efficient suppression of the consequences of disturbances.
-Hence, large-scale rescheduling problems have to be addressed, and as the time available for making decisions is limited, they have to be solved almost real time.
-Therefore it is vital to develop efficient algorithms.
-However, the current conventional rescheduling optimization models have difficulties addressing complex and large-scale instances in suitable computation time \citep{CAIMI20122578, MENG2014208,Lamorgese2018}.
+A railway network is a complex non-local structure.
+Hence, modeling a bigger portion of it is necessary for the efficient suppression of the consequences caused by disturbances.
+Diverse objective functions have been employed for that purpose, such as the (weighted) sum of delays \citep{lange2018approaches}, the maximal delay that cannot be avoided~\citep{DarianoPDPbb}, or fuel consumption measures ~\citep{harrod2011modeling}.
+These large-scale rescheduling problems have to be solved almost in real time, as the time available for making decisions is limited.
+The railway dispatching/rescheduling problem is recognized as equivalent to job-shop scheduling with blocking and no-wait constraints~\citep{Szpigel1973,MASCIS2002498}.
+This scheduling problem has an extensive literature, already summarized in a number of reviews, including those by~\cite{cacchiani2014overview}, by~\cite{Lamorgese2018}, or by~\cite{10079880}.

-The railway dispatching/rescheduling problem can broadly be recognized as being equivalent to job-shop scheduling with blocking and no-wait constraints~\citep{Szpigel1973,MASCIS2002498}.
-A possible modeling approach is based on alternative graphs employing order and precedence variables~\citep{lange2018approaches}, facilitating the formulation as a mixed integer linear program which is often large, hence, specialized algorithms are often used instead~\citep{Lamorgese2018,DarianoPDPbb}.
-An alternative approach is to use time-indexed models: discrete-time units and binary decision variables that assign events to particular time instants.
-Even though this results in very large problems, it is applied for both timetabling and dispatching/rescheduling~\citep{CAIMI20122578, LUSBY2013713,MENG2014208,domino2023quantum}.

-As time indexed models result in integer or 0-1 programs, they are suitable~\citep{venturelli2016job} for to be solved on new types of hardware: quantum annealers~\citep{apolloni1989quantum, kadowaki1998quantum}.
-These physical devices can be considered as stochastic heuristic solvers for Quadratic Unconstrained Binary Optimization (QUBO) problems, and there are few commercially available options, including D-Wave~\citep{johnson2011quantum}.
-The exploration of their potential applications attracts a growing research interest (c.f.
-Section~\ref{sec:quantum}), in which railway applications are not yet strongly represented.
+One of the most frequently applied modeling strategies is based on alternative graphs~\citep{DarianoPDPbb, MASCIS2002498}, resulting in a disjunctive program.
+Such a model can also be converted into a mixed integer linear program referred to as the big-M model.
+As this model often becomes too big to be solved on time, a number of strategies are applied in order to quickly find a suitable solution, including heuristics, specific branch-and-bound methods, alternative formulations, decompositions, and combinations of these; see the work of~\cite{Lamorgese2018} for a review of the model and the methods.